-Rie Moore was born in Japan and graduated from Aoyama Gakuin University in Tokyo, Japan with a Bachelor of Arts in International Politics, Economics and Business.
-She worked for global corporations, including Microsoft, Starbucks, and Nissan Motor in Tokyo as a marketing/public relations and interpretation/translation professional prior to her move to Maryland in 2007.
+After earning her Bachelor of Arts in International Politics, Economics and Business from Aoyama Gakuin University in Tokyo, Japan, Rie Moore worked for global corporations, including Microsoft, Starbucks, and Nissan Motor in Tokyo as a marketing and communications professional prior to her move to Maryland in 2007.
 Her wide-ranging work experience includes launching and marketing new products, working in the field of investor relations as an IPO project member, organizing media events, and serving as an interpreter and translator to facilitate communication among Japanese and non-Japanese executives and designers.

 Inspired by her experience at Piano Festival by the River at St. Mary’s College of Maryland, Rie Moore began studying with Brian Ganz, a laureate of the Marguerite Long Jacques Thibaud and the Queen Elisabeth of Belgium International Piano Competitions, and a member of the piano faculty at St. Mary’s College of Maryland.
 She has performed as an accompanist for Larry Vote, Professor of Music at St. Mary’s College of Maryland and former Co-Artistic Director of The Alba/USA International Music Festival, for various programs, including Schicksalslied, op.
 54 by Johannes Brahms, Messe Basse by Gabriel Fauré, A Ceremony of Carols, op.
 28 by Benjamin Britten, and the opera Amahl and Night Visitors by Gian Carlo Menotti.
 She has completed her second bachelor’s degree in music at St. Mary’s College of Maryland in May 2019, and was awarded Alice Fleury Zamanakos and Arthur S. Zamanakos Prize in Music upon graduation.